galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

     return stacks
 ```

 The `move` function does all the job.
-Reads the line, parses it, extracts the values, removes them from source (set the to emptyu string), and inserts into the destination stack the read values according to the strategy.
+Reads the line, parses it, extracts the values, removes them from source (set the to empty string), and inserts into the destination stack the read values according to the strategy.

 It's not immediate to understand all the indices manipulation, so take your time for reading the code carefully.
-In particular, the reader should focus to the [`tf.meshgrid`](https://www.tensorflow.org/api_docs/python/tf/meshgrid?hl=en) function used to create the various indices along the two dimensions.
+In particular, the reader should focus on the [`tf.meshgrid`](https://www.tensorflow.org/api_docs/python/tf/meshgrid?hl=en) function used to create the various indices along the two dimensions.

 ### Solving the problem